PassWeaver API

 readonly

-: true or false; if true, no write operation is allowed both for admins and regolar users
+: true or false; if true, no write operation is allowed both for admins and non-admins (logging is still operational)enable_metrics

 PassWeaver API uses PostgreSQL as RDBMS and Prisma ORM to access it.